SaptarshiSarkar12/Drifty/Website/README.md

 Usually it will have instructions on how to download, install, run and contribute to the project but we've already worked on it which is the main [README](https://github.com/SaptarshiSarkar12/Drifty/blob/master/README.md) file of our project.**

-- This section contain information of website like how's your website look like, you can see instructions videos, layers section and lots of images that are used to make website and lot more options
+- This section contain information of website like how's your website look like, you can see instructions videos, layers section and lots of images that are used to make website and lot more options.

 - and this website section also contain files like html, css, and js by which you can make necessary changes in this project